How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Abstract

 \section{Abstract}

-Multilingual large language models (MLLMs) are jointly trained on data from many different languages such that representation of individual languages can benefit from other languages' data.
-Impressive performance on zero-shot cross-lingual transfer shows that these models are capable of exploiting data from other languages.
+Multilingual language models (MLMs) are jointly trained on data from many different languages such that representation of individual languages can benefit from other languages' data.
+Impressive performance in zero-shot cross-lingual transfer shows that these models are able to exploit this property.
 Yet, it remains unclear to what extent, and under which conditions, languages rely on each other's data.
-In this study, we use TracIn \citep{pruthi2020estimating}, a training data attribution (TDA) method, to retrieve the most influential training samples seen during multilingual fine-tuning for a particular test language.
-This allows us to analyse cross-lingual sharing mechanisms of MLLMs from a new perspective.
-While previous work studied cross-lingual sharing at the level of model parameters, we present the first approach to study cross-lingual sharing at the data level.
-We find that MLLMs rely on data from multiple languages from the early stages of fine-tuning and that this reliance gradually increases as fine-tuning progresses.
-We further study how different fine-tuning languages influence model performance on a given test language and find that they can both reinforce and complement the knowledge acquired from data of the test language itself.
+To answer this question, we use TracIn \citep{pruthi2020estimating}, a training data attribution (TDA) method, to retrieve training samples from multilingual data that are most influential for test predictions in a given language.
+This allows us to analyse cross-lingual sharing mechanisms of MLMs from a new perspective.
+While previous work studied cross-lingual sharing at the model parameter level, we present the first approach to study it at the data level.
+We find that MLMs rely on data from multiple languages during fine-tuning and this reliance increases as fine-tuning progresses.
+We further find that training samples from other languages can both reinforce and complement the knowledge acquired from data of the test language itself.